uwsampl/dtr-prototype/README.md

 It is recommended, though not necessary, that you use the dashboard's Slack integration to post results to Slack (requires a webhook URL, which can be created by following the steps here: https://api.slack.com/messaging/webhooks).
 This functionality can be configured in `dtr_home/config/subsystem/exp_results/config.json` (filling in the webhook URL field).

-We provide three configs in `dtr_configs` that can be used for running the same experiments as in the paper:
+We provide two configs in `dtr_configs` that can be used for running the same experiments as in the paper:

-* `data-full.json` for generating the prototype data used in the profiling comparison in Figure 4
+* `full-run-config.json` for generating the prototype data used in the profiling comparison in Figure 4
-* `data-big-inputs.json` for generating the prototype performance data reported in Table 1
+* `table-data-run-config.json` for generating the prototype performance data reported in Table 1

 Simply substitute one of these files for the config in `dtr_home/config/experiments/pareto_curve/config.json` (please ensure it will still be named `config.json`) in order to run with their settings.

 Once configured, the dashboard can be invoked as follows:
 ```
-export CUDA_LAUNCH_BLOCKING=1
 ./dashboard/dashboard/run_dashboard.sh ./dtr_home ./dtr_eval/dtr_experiments
 ```